North Ronaldsay: Economy

-The main industries on the island are crofting and sheep farming, where unique North Ronaldsay sheep are mostly farmed collectively.
+The main industries on the island are crofting and sheep farming, where North Ronaldsay sheep, a rare breed which feed mostly on seaweed, are mostly farmed collectively.
 Tourism also plays an important role.

 The island has a population of 60, roughly half of whom are descended from native islanders, and new islanders who have come to live there.
 There is great interest in attracting new families with young children in order to keep the school open.

 Wildlife

-North Ronaldsay was also a habitat for the Atlantic walrus through the mid-16th century.
+North Ronaldsay was a habitat for the Atlantic walrus through the mid-16th century.

 The great auk was a North Atlantic flightless bird about the size of a goose; it became extinct in 1844.
-North Ronaldsay was one habitat for the great auk which was quite abundant until then.
+North Ronaldsay was a habitat where the great auk was quite abundant.
 At one Neolithic site, great auk bones make up nearly 14% of bird bones.

 The main purpose of the island's bird observatory, established in 1987, is to conduct long-term monitoring of bird populations and migration.
 North Ronaldsay is well known as one of the best birdwatching sites in the country during the spring and autumn migration periods.
 The quantity and variety of birds that can be seen at these times is often spectacular.

-The island’s coast has been designated an Important Bird Area (IBA) by BirdLife International because it supports purple sandpipers and breeding black guillemots.
+The island's coast has been designated an Important Bird Area (IBA) by BirdLife International because it supports purple sandpipers and breeding black guillemots.